Make America's Symbol Bright Again

 1792

-Thomas Jefferson helped design this Diplomatic Medal
+Thomas Jefferson helped design this Diplomatic Medal of 1792

 that also accurately shows light "breaking through a cloud"